TomLutherKE/short/README.md

 ## License

-This project is licensed under a MIT License.
+This project is licensed under an MIT License.